gezerah

 Definitions

 • n.
-In Jewish law, a prohibition enacted by the Sages as a measure to protect religious observance under changed conditions.
+(Jewish law) A prohibition enacted by the sages as a measure to protect religious observance under changed conditions.

 Example Sentences